Moving a Pet to Australia

 - DHPP (Distemper, Hepatitis, Parvovirus, Parainfluenza)

-Other Required Blood Tests
+Other Required Blood Tests (Dogs Only)

 - Brucella Canis (for intact dogs only - if your pet is spayed or neutered, this is not required): Any of the following test types are accepted - rapid slide agglutination test (RSAT), a tube agglutination test (TAT) or an indirect fluorescent antibody test (IFAT).
 If your dog is intact, they cannot be mated from 14 days prior to Brucella testing until export.

-Required Parasite Treatments
+Internal & External Parasite Treatments

 Pet Travel Documents & Requirements